Some of the key ideas included in this work

 background information, as illustrated by droodles and the examples presented in

-The syntax/semantics distinction for images was generalised in Chapter 9 of Sloman(1978) to explain how complex and messy "multi-layer" pictorial depictions such as this image
+The syntax/semantics distinction for images introduced to AI vision research in the 1960s was generalised in Chapter 9 of Sloman(1978) to explain how complex and messy "multi-layer" pictorial depictions such as this image

-might be interpreted in a mixture of bottom-up and top-down processing dealing with structures in different domains, as (crudely) indicated below:
+might be interpreted in a mixture of bottom-up and top-down processing dealing with structures in different domains, with different syntax and semantics, as (crudely) indicated below:

 Some of the complexities and opportunities available in perception of processes and opportunities for processes (affordances) are presented in Sloman(2007-2017), discussed further in connection with mathematical competences below.